 DBS Foundation Social Enterprise Grant: The DBS Foundation offers Grants between SGD 50,000 and SGD 250,000 for social enterprises who have a product market fit, demonstrated traction in sales and revenue, clear social impact and are ready to scale up.

 Matchmaking Platform for possible Grants and Investments by the Norrsken Foundation: If you are an innovative initiative that offers time-sensitive solutions that directly address issues caused by the coronavirus you can apply for funding.
-Also, you can directly connect with organizations working together on solutions or offer financial or legal help as organization or an individual.
+Also, you can directly connect with organizations working together on solutions or offer financial or legal help as an organization or an individual.

 Facebook for Business offers Grants for Companies in Selected Countries, including Brazil, Colombia, Mexico, India, Indonesia, Philippines, Thailand and South Africa: You are eligible if you have between 2 and 50 employees, have been in business for over a year, have experienced challenges from COVID-19 and if you are in or near a location where Facebook operates.